MikroElektronika/mikrosdk_click_v2/clicks/leddriver10/README.md

 \mainpage Main Page

 ---
-# LED Driver 10 click
+# LED Driver 10 Click

 LED Driver 10 Click is a compact add-on board that simplifies the control of multiple LEDs.
 This board features the TLC59283, a 16-channel, constant-current sink light-emitting diode (LED) driver with pre-charge FET from Texas Instruments.